-China blames U.S for trade frictions, says negotiations currently impossible
+China blames U.S. for trade frictions, says negotiations currently impossible

 “Nothing less than the U.S.’s economic future is at risk from China’s assault on American technology and IP, and its mercantilist bid to capture emerging high-tech industries,” he said.

 Chinese officials deny such charges, and responded within hours of Trump’s announcement of tariffs with their own proposed commensurate duties.
-The move prompted Trump to threaten duties on an additional $100 billion in tariffs on Chinese goods.
+The move prompted Trump to threaten tariffs on an additional $100 billion in Chinese goods.

-None of the measures have yet gone into effect, offering some hope for compromise and a watering down of the proposals even as both sides’ rhetoric grows more strident.
+None of the latest measures have yet gone into effect, offering some hope for compromise and a watering down of the proposals even as both sides’ rhetoric grows more strident.

 China’s ambassador to the United States Cui Tiankai said in an interview in China’s Securities Daily newspaper that the United States should “adopt a more responsible attitude” on trade or it would harm itself with its own policies.